 These thrillers anticipated and probably influenced many later branches of crime fiction and film.
 E. Phillips Oppenheim's work, like that of Richard Harding Davis, probably influenced the hard-boiled pulp stories of the 1920's and 1930's, with their tough two fisted heroes, their mobsters, and their settings in night clubs and restaurants.
 Although Pulp Fiction is often (mistakenly) described as a Uniquely American phenomenon, it is hard not to see resemblances here.

 Le Queux' fiction perhaps influenced movie serials, with their cliff hanging traps and master villains.
 And Frederick Harcourt Kitchin's books are about heroes who do undercover assignments, taking on new identities and infiltrating bad guys.
-Such undercover agents were popular in the semi-documentary films of the 1940's, and the TV shows of the 1980's.
+Such undercover agents were popular in the Semi-Documentary Crime Films of the 1940's, and the TV shows of the 1980's.

 In Oppenheim's fiction, the hero often has to gather his strength.
 He is in a position of weakness at the start of the work, when he is suddenly surprised by some enemy.
 He marshals his resources, does research on the issues involved, gets himself in physical shape, and gathers allies.
 All prepatory towards a big fight at the end of the tale.
 He does this silently, careful not to tip his hand towards his adversary.
 This is fairly realistic.
 It is in contrast to today's macho action heroes, who always swagger in, guns blazing, at the beginning of the tale.
 They never admit the slightest sign of weakness.
 Oppenheim's stories also require moral strength from the hero.
 In The Great Impersonation (1920), this involves a long process of moral and physical rejuvenation, with the hero drying out and getting himself fit.
 In "The Reckoning with Otto Schreed" the hero has to gather evidence.